archisman-panigrahi/physics-simulations/triangle/readme.md

-To install run 'make' follwed by 'sudo make install'
+To install run 'make' followed by 'sudo make install'